-The Local Agency Investment Fund (LAIF), is a voluntary program created by statute; began in 1977 as an investment alternative for California's local governments and special districts and it continues today under Treasurer John Chiang's administration.
+The Local Agency Investment Fund (LAIF), is a voluntary program created by statute; began in 1977 as an investment alternative for California's local governments and special districts and it continues today under Treasurer Fiona Ma's administration.
 The enabling legislation for the LAIF is Section 16429.1 et seq. of the California Government Code.

 This program offers local agencies the opportunity to participate in a major portfolio, which invests hundreds of millions of dollars, using the investment expertise of the State Treasurer's Office professional investment staff at no additional cost to the taxpayer.

 The LAIF is part of the Pooled Money Investment Account (PMIA).
 The PMIA began in 1955 and oversight is provided by the Pooled Money Investment Board (PMIB) and an in-house Investment Committee.
 The PMIB members are the State Treasurer, Director of Finance, and State Controller.